|Contents||Bulletin||Scripting in shell and Perl||Network troubleshooting||History||Humor|

 In any case we don't want to use *just* the GPL for Python, because there are many proprietary software developers in the Python community who don't want to work with the GPL.
 Python has always had a BSD'ish license which was perfect for them.
 I see no reason to suddenly confront everyone in the Python world with the GPL.

 The main idea of the chapter is to provide to free/open developers some additional context about possible consequences of choosing BSD license or GPL for their products.
-The analysis remains incomplete and fragmentary but I hope can provide initial framework for further more complete analysis of issues involved.
-I think it is important to understand that the social roots of GPL and BSD licenses are connected with the concept of programming intelligentsia.
-Also software licenses should be viewed not statically (as a something that has forever fixed properties), but dynamically in the context of the programming project life cycle and social environment of the developer.
+The analysis remains incomplete and fragmentary but I hope can provide initial framework for understanding of issues involved.
+Software licenses should be viewed not statically (as a something that has forever fixed properties), but dynamically in the context of the programming project life cycle and social environment of the developer.
 I feel that the following ideas of the paper might serve as useful starting points for future researchers:

 All-in-all my analysis suggests that the comparative advantages of each license in the BSD-LGPL-GPL line might be significantly influenced by three factors: